Skip to content

 Unique jobs

 Jobs can be made unique, such that River guarantees that only one exists for a given set of properties.
-Jobs can be made unique by args, period, queue, and state.
+Jobs can be made unique by args, kind, period, queue, and state.

 Unique properties